Sen. Dianne Feinstein, 90, falls at home and goes to hospital, but scans are clear, her office says

-WASHINGTON -- U.S. Sen. Dianne Feinstein, the oldest member of Congress, fell in her home and went to a hospital, her office said on Wednesday.
+WASHINGTON -- U.S. Sen. Dianne Feinstein, the oldest member of Congress, fell in her home and went to a hospital for a short time, her office said on Wednesday.

 The 90-year-old California Democrat, who has faced mounting concerns about her health and her ability to perform the duties of a senator, “briefly went to the hospital yesterday afternoon as a precaution after a minor fall in her home," her office said in a statement.

-All of her scans were clear, and she returned home, said her spokesman Adam Russell, who provided no further details.
+All of her scans were clear, and she returned home later Tuesday, said her spokesman Adam Russell, who provided no further details.

 The San Francisco hospital visit comes after Feinstein missed months of work in Washington earlier this year when she was hospitalized for the shingles virus and its side effects.
 Since her return to work in May, she has traveled the Capitol halls in a wheelchair and has often appeared confused and disoriented.